Yanru-Wang/BD_CoPMP/README.md

 ## Source Data Files

+- In all instances of testsets T1, T2, and T3, the number of customers and facilities are set to be equal.

-There are 40 data files (i.e., 20 instances) in `./dataset1`.
+There are 40 data files (i.e., 20 instances) in `./testset1`.
-The file naming convention in this test case library (`./dataset1`) follows the format "ds1_D_1000_1.conpmp" / "ds1_H_1000_1.conpmp".
+The file naming convention in this test case library (`./testset1`) follows the format "T1_D_1000_1.copmp" / "T1_H_1000_1.copmp".
 Here's a breakdown of the components:

-- "ds1": Indicates that it belongs to dataset 1.
+- "T1": Indicates that it belongs to testset 1.
 - "D": Represents the distance information, and "H": Represents the demand information.
-- "1000": Indicates the number of customers in this instance.
+- "1000": Indicates the number of customers, which is also the number of facilities,  in this instance.
 - "1": Represents the first randomly generated instance.

-> The format of demand files (e.g., "ds1_H_1000_1.conpmp") is:
+> The format of demand files (e.g., "T1_H_1000_1.copmp") is:
 number of customers
 for each customer: the index of customer and the demand of customer

-> The format of distance files (e.g., "ds1_D_1000_1.conpmp") is:
+> The format of distance files (e.g., "T1_D_1000_1.copmp") is:
 number of customers, number of facilities, number of distances for each pair of customer and facility
 for each pair of customer and facility: the index of customer, the index of facility, and the distance between customer and facility